 Step 7 – Prepare and approve the MSP

-The leading authority should identify the best options for the MSP including risk mitigation and cost issues.
+The MSP lead authority should identify the best options for the MSP including risk mitigation and cost issues.
 The plan should be communicated to all stakeholders and identify any pre-implementation issues that will need to be addressed.
 These may include public relations, commissioning equipment/materials, and engaging the appropriate personnel.
-The plan will then be finalised and approved.
+The plan will then be finalised, reviewed and approved.

 Outputs are expected to include: